 It might sound like the name of an off-brand Pokémon, but tantalum is a rare metal first discovered in 1802.
 While it’s extremely popular in the world of electronics, tantalum has recently become well-known for its use in the world of men’s jewelry and rings.
 Why?
 Because it’s a dense, shiny metal that has a high melting point and is extremely resistant to both heat and natural damage.

-These few characteristics make it perfect for the creation of men’s wedding bands, as it has a strong, sexy look that gives off an industrial vibe like silver or platinum—all while being a darker color than platinum—what some might call gunmetal.
+These few characteristics make it perfect for the creation of men’s wedding bands, as it has a strong, sexy look that gives off an industrial vibe like silver or platinum, but with a darker, gunmetal color.
 And it’s heavier than tungsten, all while having similar durability properties.
 But what particular characteristics make it stand out?
-Here are eight reasons you need to rock a tantalum wedding band.
+Here are seven reasons you need to rock a tantalum wedding band.